 In the 2019 as part of the New Blue Improvements Project, LACMTA made improvements to its A Line (formerly Blue Line) that runs from Downtown Los Angeles to Long Beach.
 The Blue Line was renamed the "A Line" prior to fully reopening to the public on November 2, 2019.
 There were improvements to train control, track, overhead power, Willowbrook/Rosa Parks Station, and general station areas.
 At Willowbrook/Rosa Parks Station, LACMTA would like to convert the northern emergency exit grade crossing to a public crossing.
-On 5/16/22 there was a virtual meeting between LACMTA and CPUC Staff to discuss this proposal and a field diagnostic meeting occurred on 7/12/22.
 A crossing application will have to be submitted to the CPUC for the reopening of the north crossing at the Willowbrook/Rosa Parks Station.
 The test results for the yard train control upgrades were acceptable and staff training on the new system is complete.
 CPUC Staff has reviewed the test reports and have no concerns.
-Yard operations is still, however, using the older system due to issues encountered with the new system while LACMTA operations was using it.
-LACMTA and their contractor will work on implementing a solution to address the new issues.
+However, yard operations were using the older system due to issues encountered with the new system while LACMTA Operations was using it.